Shrinjita/21AIC401T_Healthcare_Analytics_Case_Study/README.md

-# 21AIC401T_Healthcare_Analytics_Case_Study

-## Project Title
-Statistical Analysis of Diabetes Health Indicators: A Comprehensive Study Using Inferential Statistics and Predictive Analytics
+# Statistical Analysis of Diabetes Health Indicators: A Comprehensive Study Using Inferential Statistics and Predictive Analytics

 ## Course
 21AIC401T - Inferential Statistics and Predictive Analytics